The Coin That Wouldn't Confess

 Choose a distribution and its true parameter.
 Draw samples and watch the MLE (and method of moments) converge to the truth.

 Both estimators converge — that's the law of large numbers at work.
-But notice that the MLE tends to converge faster, especially for the exponential distribution.
-This isn't a coincidence.
+But notice that for the Uniform distribution, the MLE (the sample maximum) and the method of moments (twice the sample mean) take visibly different paths.
+The MLE always underestimates — it can never exceed the true θ, because you can't observe a value larger than the upper bound — yet it converges faster, hugging the truth more tightly as n grows.
 Fisher proved that the MLE is asymptotically efficient: among all consistent estimators, it has the smallest possible variance.
 It squeezes every drop of information out of your data.

 The Deepest Lesson